exercism/v3/languages/go/exercises/concept/comments/.docs/after.md

 ## Function comments

-A function comment should be written directly before the function declaration, and takes the form `Function X ...` (a full sentence explaining what arguments the function takes, what it does with them, and what its return values mean, ending in a period):
+A function comment should be written directly before the function declaration.
+It should be a full sentence that starts with the function name.
+For example, an exported comment for `function Test` should take the form `Test ...`.
+It should also explain what arguments the function takes, what it does with them, and what its return values mean, ending in a period):

 ```go
 // CelsiusFreezingTemp returns an integer value equal to the temperature at which water freezes in degrees Celsius.